 Gallery credits: Village Girl-Ted Alan Stedman/Leopard-Karen Loftus/Deck-Tongabezi/Baby Elephant- Karen Loftus

 About the Trip

-The camps are rustic yet luxe while the city sleepover in Johannesburg is downright decadent.
-In all spots, the culture and the cuisine are top-notch and the guides incredibly impressive.
+The camps are rustic yet luxe, while the city sleepover in Johannesburg is downright decadent.
+The culture and cuisine are top-notch in all spots, and the guides are incredibly impressive.

 Village visits are rich, interesting, and immersive.
-The women and girls that we will be privy to throughout this trip are well worth celebrating and are sure to inspire.
+The women and girls we will be privy to throughout this trip are well worth celebrating and will inspire.